Earth Law for the Southern Resident Orcas and Salish Sea

-2) Present the declaration to your city council.
-You can either pass this declaration as a resolution or ordinance or use it as the foundation for your own Rights of Nature law or policy.
-Our partners have presented a petition to the Pender Trust Council!
+Present the declaration to your city council.
+Your city can either pass this declaration as a resolution or ordinance or use it as the foundation for your own Rights of Nature law or policy.

-4) Mobilize your friends and gain support, bring this declaration to events and gatherings.
+Mobilize your friends and gain support, bring this declaration to events and gatherings.

 If your community allows local lawmaking by initiative then you can engage in direct democracy by drafting and passing a law that recognizes the Rights of the Southern Resident Orcas, the Salish Sea, and other ecosystems.

 You can also write letters and attend the meetings of agencies and committees, such as the Washington Department of Fish and Wildlife and its management boards, the Washington Coastal Marine Advisory Committee and the Pacific Fishery Management Council.

 ELC is partnering with Legal Rights for the Salish Sea, Pender Ocean Defenders, Elizabeth Dunne, PETA and the Nonhuman Rights Project to seek rights recognition for the endangered Southern Resident Orca population and the Salish Sea.

 Read more about legal rights for orcas on our blog.

 For more information, contact Ocean Rights Manager Michelle Bender at firstname.lastname@example.org.